 But what is the ‘current operation’ at any given moment?
 Surely the desired operation is dictated by the user using the switches, but the inputs alone is not sufficient to tell each part of the circuit what to do.
 For example, if you would like to read from a specific address in the shift registers, you would first set the SAR to the specific address then you would hit the FETCH switch.
 But since the shift registers are constantly shifting data in and out of their serial ports, when exactly do you load the data into the SBR?
 How do you exactly tell what input the MUX should choose from?
 To solve the various problems associated with controlling and timing, it is generally not a good idea to use the inputs to directly control the various circuit components.
 Rather, it is almost always desired to have a centralized control logic that takes in all the inputs, process the request, and sends out various signals to control the circuit components.
 Figure 3 shows a general block diagram for the proposed circuit design.
 The most common form of a control logic is a state machine, which we will discuss in the next experiment.
-In this experiment, we will improvise a simpler control logic base on the properties of our specific circuit.
+In this experiment, we will improvise a simpler control logic based on the requirements of our specific circuit.

-Figure 3: Block diagram of the shift-register storage unit.

 First, notice that our shift registers are four word long, that is, each data will take exactly four shifts/clock cycles to loop back to its original location.
 We can exploit this property by employing a 2-bit counter (four distinct values) to keep track of the internal data address, then use a comparator to match the internal address with the SAR.
 Note that since the register is always shifting, it is meaningless to indicate "absolute" storage addresses.
 Rather, all addresses are "relative."
-If you wish to store data X in address Y, you can write the data into a random cell Z at the moment when the internal data address from the 2-bit counter matches the SAR.
-This random cell Z will now be associated with the address Y. Later on, when you wish to fetch from address Y, you wait for the internal counter to match the SAR again, and that is when cell Z once again becomes available for reading or writing.
+If you wish to store data X in address Y, you can write the data into a random cell Z when the internal data address from the 2-bit counter matches the SAR.
+This (previously arbitrary) cell Z will now be associated with the address Y. Later, when we wish to fetch from address Y, we wait for the internal counter to match the SAR again - that is when cell Z once again becomes available for reading or writing.
 Another interpretation that might be useful is that the counter always keeps track of the address associated with data to be shifted out from serial output/into serial input of the shift register array at the up-coming clock edge.
-Note that in order to control the MUXs, the ‘select’ signals generated by the control logic has to take into account of the input switches and the comparator output (to indicate if we are currently looking at the correct address for reading/writing).
+Note that to control the MUXs, the ‘select’ signals generated by the control logic must take into account of the input switches and the comparator output (to indicate if we are currently looking at the correct address for reading/writing).

+Figure 3: Block diagram of the shift-register storage unit.

-Your pre-lab writeup should contain a written description of your circuit operation, a block diagram, operation of the controller, a logic diagram and layout documentation.
+Your pre-lab writeup should contain a written description of your circuit operation, a block diagram, operation of the controller, a logic diagram.
+Note that these materials only need to be turned in as part of your lab report, but you should keep in mind to generate them during the design process (rather than later).

 HINT: Use the Pulse Generator to provide a basic clock.
 Continuously clock the shift-register and a counter that keeps track of which word is currently available.
 Use combinational circuitry (or 74LS85) to check for a match between the available word and the SAR.